kshurik/rekkobook/jupyter_books/_build/html/_sources/chapter1/intro_to_rekko.md

 ![](img/2_architecture.png)

-In addition, they can be divided into two main types: content-based and collaborative filtering.
+First-level model can be divided into two main types: content-based and collaborative filtering.
+However, the hybrid scheme when we mix both types is used as well.
 *Content-based* systems use information about an item’s features and compare them to the features of items a customer has previously interacted with.
 For example, a in OKKO our service may use information about a film's genre, actors,